Ipatinga: Communications

 In August 2015, Ipatinga had 1,007 payphones, according to data from Oi, the company managing fixed-line telephony services, despite their declining use due to the rise of mobile telephony.
 The area code (DDD) for Ipatinga is 031, and the Postal Code (CEP) ranges from 35150-001 to 35169-999.
 In January 2009, the Vale do Aço Metropolitan Region adopted number portability, along with other cities sharing the same DDD.
 Postal services are provided by branches of the Correios in the neighborhoods of Betânia, Bom Jardim, Bom Retiro, Cariru, Centro, Horto, Iguaçu, and Veneza.

 In terms of media, Ipatinga is a hub for InterTV dos Vales, an affiliate of TV Globo, with programming produced in Governador Valadares.
 Its coverage extends to most of the Rio Doce Valley and parts of the Mucuri Valley.
 TV Cultura Vale do Aço, affiliated with TV Cultura and Rede Minas, is also based in Ipatinga, covering parts of the RMVA and its metropolitan belt.
 Among local daily newspapers, Diário do Aço and Diário Popular stand out.
 The city is also home to several radio stations, including Itatiaia Vale do Aço, Jovem Pan FM, and Vanguarda.
 In 2012, according to Praxis Pesquisa, approximately 134,680 residents aged over 16 listened to radio (74% of that age group).
-The Plox portal is a prominent online platform, ranking highly in Google searches for local news coverage.